saramirthis/CC_seg_clas/README.md

 6. Run Docker image on Jupyter mode: docker run -p 8889:8888 -v ~/Documents/:/home/jovyan/work -it miykael/nipype_level0

-7. Run Docker image on terminal mode: docker run -p 8889:8888 -v ~/Documents/:/home/jovyan/work -it miykael/nipype_level0 /bin/bash
+7. Run Docker image on terminal mode: docker run -v ~/Documents/:/home/jovyan/work -it miykael/nipype_level0 /bin/bash

 8. Being in the Docker prompt you can proceed with the Instructions to either **Test script** or **Train script** as explained previously.